Abstract:

 REFLECTION - effectively integrate or challenge a theory or position

-INTERACTION - organize and express a theory or positio
+INTERACTION - organize and express a theory or position

 Based on what we have come to understand, one cannot think deeply without profound